 Coffee Maker

-Tools Used: Java, HTML, CSS, JavaScript, BootstrapDescription: Coffee Maker is a point-of-sales app from the employee's perspective.
+Tools Used: Java, HTML, CSS, JavaScript, BootstrapProject Description: Coffee Maker is a point-of-sales app from the employee's perspective.
 The employee is able to handle inventory, make, modify, and delete coffee recipes, and take orders from customers.
-This project helped me learn a lot about APIs and how to use them effectively to create and modify entries in a database.
+What I did: This project was made with a team of 5 programmers.
+I was tasked with designing parts of the frontend css, the inventory management, and the coffee recipe database.
+What I learned: Coffee Maker helped me learn a lot about APIs and how to use them effectively to create and modify entries in a database.

 Chat Demo

-Tools Used: HTML, CSS, JavaScript, Docker, JSONDescription:Chat Demo is a messaging app with the main focus being the ability to allow users to send and receive messages in real time.
-I created this project to see how to use WebSockets to enable communication between users across different pages.
+Tools Used: HTML, CSS, JavaScript, Docker, JSONProject Description: Chat Demo is a messaging app with the main focus being the ability to allow users to send and receive messages in real time.
+What I did: In this project I programmed the backend mainly focusing on Websockets keeping the overall project simple.
+What I learned: I created this project to learn how to use WebSockets to enable communication between users across different pages.

 Howler